JonathanMcCormickJr/OSSP-CS/README.md

 > *or*
 > [UC Berkeley CS61C](https://inst.eecs.berkeley.edu/~cs61c/archives)

-### 🔴 Project: Build an app.
+### 🔴 Project: Build a useful Go app.
-Build multiple versions of the same app.
+Build multiple versions of the same app using the Go Programming Language.
 1. Using Docker.
 2. Using Kubernetes.
 3. Using Nanos/OPS.